MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 1. To complete the installation:

-    - If your computer runs [Office 2010](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support), restart your computer.
+    - **If your computer runs Office 2010**, restart your computer.

-        If the client was not installed with the ServiceLocation parameter, when you first open one of the Office applications that use the Azure Information Protection bar (for example, Word), you must confirm any prompts to update the registry for this first-time use.
+        If the client was not installed with the **ServiceLocation** parameter, when you first open one of the Office applications that use the Azure Information Protection bar (for example, Word), you must confirm any prompts to update the registry for this first-time use.
 [Service discovery](client-deployment-notes.md#rms-service-discovery) is used to populate the registry keys.

+        For more information, see [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).

-    - For other versions of Office, restart any Office applications and all instances of File Explorer.
+    - **For other versions of Office**, restart any Office applications and all instances of File Explorer.

 1. You can confirm that the installation was successful by checking the install log file, which by default is created in the %temp% folder.
 You can change this location with the **/log** installation parameter.